Pubudu-98/Python---Self-Study/README.md

-# Python Self-Study — A Theory Book for Python Programming
+# Python Self-Study — Theory Book & Practice Scripts

 Welcome to the **Python Self-Study** repository!
-This repository is structured as a "theory book" and practice resource for learning and revisiting Python programming concepts.
-Each script in this collection is dedicated to a specific core topic in Python, with concise code examples and explanations.
-Use this as a reference or study guide to reinforce your Python knowledge!
+This repository is designed as your Python “theory book” and practice reference.
+Each script explores a core Python concept, combining concise theory with practical code.
+Use it to learn, revise, or prepare for interviews.

 ---